-When my cousin’s fiance asked if Briggs could be the ring bearer in their fall wedding, I cringed.
+When my cousin’s fiance asked if our son could be the ring bearer in their fall wedding, I cringed.
 It wasn’t because we don’t love them, but because we weren’t sure how he would handle the task.
 Most kids might be nervous in front of crowds of people or twirl around as they stand in front of an audience.
 I was afraid our little darling might use the unity candle to burn down the pulpit.

 Reluctantly, after she had given him ring pops to ask his permission, we agreed.
 I mean, how can you say no to that!?